fangweiliang/mqttnetwiki/Client.md

     .Build();
 ```

+Also secure connections using a web socket can be use with the _UseTls()_ method.

 # Connecting
 After setting up the MQTT client options a connection can be established.
 The following code shows how to connect with a server.
 ```csharp